-Easter eggs hidden inside software can take all kinds of forms, and some are more well hidden than others.
+Easter eggs hidden inside software can take all kinds of forms – as we've seen with the best Google Easter eggs – and some are more well hidden than others.
 That this one took almost 37 years to uncover means it was pretty carefully concealed – hence the "Congrats!" message that goes along with it.

 Which version of @Windows is the first to include Easter eggs?
 Windows 3.0?
 Nope.
 What if I tell you there is an Easter egg in Windows 1.0 RTM?
 This is what I have recently discovered: pic.twitter.com/dbfcv4r7jjMarch 18, 2022